A degree in television production equips you for the role of producer as well as a wide range of production-related jobs within the industry

 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.

-Work experience is vital in television production, so you should take advantage of any opportunities to develop practical skills through course projects, work placements or short-term internships.
+It's vital to have some work experience in television production, so you should take advantage of any opportunities to develop practical skills through course projects, work placements or short-term internships.
 Many course providers have strong links to local TV companies, including local and national broadcasters, and specialised production companies.

 Search for placements and find out more about work experience and internships.

-Regional and national directories, such as The Knowledge, Film Bang, Wales Screen and Northern Ireland Screen, provide comprehensive listings of TV production companies and forthcoming vacancies.
+Regional and national directories, such as The Knowledge, Film Bang (Scotland), Screen Alliance Wales and Northern Ireland Screen, provide comprehensive listings of TV production companies and forthcoming vacancies.

 You can follow companies of interest on social media, joining specific groups where available, to be aware of the latest vacancies, using word of mouth and personal recommendations to find where there may be immediate opportunities.